gherking/gherking/README.md

 #### Important

-* `config` is a mandatory option, since that is the only way to specify the precompilers
+* `config` is a mandatory option since that is the only way to specify the precompilers
-* either a **source directory** or **base directory** must be specified either by command line of by configuration
+* either a **source directory** or **base directory** must be specified either by command line or by configuration
 * if one of the location configurations is missing, it is set based on the given other locations, for example
   * if only `base: "e2e/features"` set, then `source` will be `e2e/features/**/*.feature` and `destination` will be `e2e/features/dist`
   * if only `source` directory is set, then `base` will be the source directory, `destination` will be `{source}/dist` and `source` will be modified to a glob pattern: `{source}/**/*.feature`

 ### Configuration

-The configuration **must** contain the precompilers configuration and optionally all options which could be specified by command line arguments.
-It can be a JSON file of a JS file
+The configuration **must** contain the precompilers configuration and optionally all options which command-line arguments could specify.
+It can be a JSON file or a JS file

 ```js
 // .gherking.json